piyushagarwal08/Docker-and-Devops/Docker_&_Devops.md

 * PV are independent to namespace that is they are not attached to specific namespace
 * PV are used to fetch data from outside cluster
 * PVC is an object created for a particular namespace to claim a PV
-* PVC is of 2 types:
+* PVC Binding is of 2 types:
   1. Static ~> binds a specific PV to a namespace
   2. Dynamic ~> Randomly binds any PV to a namespace
 * PVC and PV has 1:1 relation that is once a PV is claimed by a specific PVC it can not be claimed by any other.